Vladimir Mayakovsky: Literary career

-Having won 65 rubles in a lottery, in May 1914 Mayakovsky went to Kuokkala, near Petrograd.
+Having won 65 rubles in a lottery, in May 1914, Mayakovsky went to Kuokkala, near Petrograd.
 Here he put the finishing touches to A Cloud in Trousers, frequented Korney Chukovsky's dacha, sat for Ilya Repin's painting sessions and met Maxim Gorky for the first time.
 As World War I began, Mayakovsky volunteered but was rejected as 'politically unreliable'.
 He worked for the Lubok Today company which produced patriotic lubok pictures, and in the Nov (Virgin Land) newspaper, which published several of his anti-war poems ("Mother and an Evening Killed by the Germans", "The War is Declared", "Me and Napoleon" among others).
-In summer 1915 Mayakovsky moved to Petrograd where he started contributing to the New Satyrikon magazine, writing mostly humorous verse in the vein of Sasha Tchorny, one of the journal's former stalwarts.
-Then Maxim Gorky invited the poet to work for his journal, Letopis.
+In the summer of 1915 Mayakovsky moved to Petrograd where he started contributing to the New Satyrikon magazine, writing mostly humorous verse in the vein of Sasha Tchorny, one of the journal's former stalwarts.
+Subsequently, Maxim Gorky invited the poet to work for his journal, Letopis.

-In June of that year Mayakovsky fell in love with a married woman, Lilya Brik, who eagerly took upon herself the role of a 'muse'.
+In June of that year, Mayakovsky fell in love with a married woman, Lilya Brik, who eagerly took upon herself the role of a muse.
 Her husband Osip Brik seemed not to mind and became the poet's close friend; later he published several books by Mayakovsky and used his entrepreneurial talents to support the Futurist movement.
 This love affair, as well as his ideas on World War I and Socialism, strongly influenced Mayakovsky's best known works: A Cloud in Trousers (1915), his first major poem of appreciable length, followed by Backbone Flute (1915), The War and the World (1916) and The Man (1918).

 When his mobilization form finally arrived in the autumn of 1915, Mayakovsky found himself unwilling to go to the frontlines.
 Assisted by Gorky, he joined the Petrograd Military Driving school as a draftsman and was studying there until early 1917.
 In 1916 Parus (The Sail) Publishers (again led by Gorky), published Mayakovsky's poetry compilation called Simple As Mooing.